 The JR Pass, which offers discount rail travel on pretty much the entire Japan Railway network is a steal from $277 for a 7-day pass.
 Jump on the shinkansen (bullet train) from Tokyo to Kyoto then down to Hiroshima and loop back up north to Hokkaido simply flashing your pass to the station attendants along the way.
 The pass also covers the monorail to/from Tokyo Haneda airport, the ferry from Hiroshima to Miyajima, local JR buses and discounts at JR-affiliated hotels.

 Don’t want to take the train?
 There’s now also a similar pass for planes instead.
 The JAL Explorer Pass offers travel on Japan Airlines domestic routes for a flat fare of ¥10,800.
-This often works out cheaper than taking a train or highway bus, and you can reach far away destinations that aren’t served by these networks.
-Travel in bargain luxury to places like Okinawa, Kochi, Fukuoka and Hakodate.
+This often works out cheaper than taking a train or highway bus, and you can reach faraway destinations that aren’t served by these networks.
+Travel in bargain luxury to places like Okinawa, Kochi, Fukuoka, and Hakodate.

 Tip: On top of this, a lot of major Japanese stores like Uniqlo and Bic Camera offer tax-free shopping for those with temporary visa status.
-Show your passport and you’ll also be able to get discounts for different activities like cultural workshops, outdoor activities and tours with some travel agencies.
+Show your passport and you’ll also be able to get discounts for different activities like cultural workshops, outdoor activities, and tours with some travel agencies.

-3. Options for cheap accommodation are growing
+3. Options for cheap accommodation are increasing

 4. It’s safe

 Japan’s well-worn reputation as one of the safest countries in the world (apparently the safest in 2014) still holds true and you’re generally much less likely to encounter scam artists, thievery or attacks than you would in other countries in Asia.
-Dodgy deals and tourist traps are pretty much non-existent so you don’t need to worry about being tricked into giving away your money at gems stores, being overcharged by taxi drivers, or getting a crappy deal for a tour or accommodation.
+Dodgy deals and tourist traps are pretty much non-existent so you generally don’t need to worry about being tricked into giving away your money at gems stores, being overcharged by taxi drivers, or getting a crappy deal for a tour or accommodation.
 Plus it’s always nice to see a drunk businessman adorably napping on the street using their wallet as a pillow.